ADEData-Lab/HeatStreet/README.md

 # Heat Street EPC Analysis

-Large-scale Energy Performance Certificate (EPC) analysis for London's Edwardian terraced housing stock, with a focus on decarbonization pathways and heat network zone planning.
+Large-scale Energy Performance Certificate (EPC) analysis for domestic properties across England and Wales, with configurable geographic coverage and decarbonization pathway modeling.

 ## Project Overview

-This project analyzes approximately 500,000 EPC certificates for Edwardian and late Victorian terraced houses across London's 33 boroughs to:
+This project analyzes EPC certificates for domestic properties across England and Wales (or a configured subset of local authorities) to:

 - **Characterize** the current state of the housing stock (insulation, heating systems, energy efficiency)
 - **Model** different decarbonization pathways (fabric improvements, heat pumps, district heating)